Lang--Trotter Conjecture for CM Elliptic Curves: Elliptic curves with complex multiplication

 This polynomial $\fh_{E,r}$ depends more information on $E$, not just on $D$.
 Such results are more precise than Lemma \ref{lm:LT-quadraticpolynomial} for those special elliptic curves.
 Since we are working with upper bounds only, the above simpler lemma, which works for all CM elliptic curves, suffices for our purpose.

 \end{remark}

 As an illustration, we review the most classical example, where $E$ is the CM elliptic curve over $\Q$ defined by $y^2=x^3 +4x$.
 It has CM by $\Q(\sqrt{-1})$.
-This curve $E$ is the non-singular model of the celebrated lemnscate curve $x^2+y^2+x^2y^2=1$ studied in the last entry in mathematical diary of Gau{\ss}; see Chapter \ref{ch:Historicalnotesperspectives} for more history.
+This curve $E$ is the non-singular model of the celebrated lemnscate curve $x^2+y^2+x^2y^2=1$ studied in the last entry in the mathematical diary of Gau{\ss} {last entry of Gau{\ss}' diary}; see Chapter \ref{ch:Historicalnotesperspectives} for more history.
 For each prime $p\equiv 3 \bmod 4$, $E$ is supersingular at $p$ and thus $a_p(E)=0$.
-For each prime $p\equiv 1 \bmod 4$, Gauss wrote down an explicit formula which is equivalent to
+For each prime $p\equiv 1 \bmod 4$, Gau{\ss} wrote down an explicit formula which is equivalent to